 There is an Ordained Religious Minister on site five days a week and on call out of hours.

 Our chef caters for all dietary needs (both dietary and cultural) there are also facilities for families who wish to cook for themselves.
-The chef and his assistant work on a seven day rota catering for lunch and evening meals.
+The chefs work on a seven day rota catering for lunch and evening meals.

 Additional Services